 Asilia Photographic Safari Vehicle

-Our Photographic Safari vehicle can accommodate 3 photographers (and their equipment) as well as 1 additional guest who would sit beside the driver.
+Our Photographic Safari vehicle can accommodate 3 photographers (and their equipment).
 The driver’s side seat is not accommodated for photographer’s though, so they would just be joining for the ride and experience.

 Photographic Safari Vehicle Extras